• Art magazine

 International presence and adaptation

-Image source: Taichi, CC BY-SA 3.0, via wikimedia commons
+Image source: Taichi, CC BY-SA 3.0, via Wikimedia Commons

-License brand as a weighty economic factor
+Licensed brand as a significant economic factor

-Statistic: Revenue of Selected Media Franchises Worldwide AS of August 2021 (in Billion US Dollars) | Statista
+Statistic: Revenue of selected media franchises worldwide as of August 2021 (in billion US dollars) | Statista

-More statistics on statista.com
+More statistics at Statista.com

-Cultural importance and influence on our lifestyle
+Cultural significance and influence on our lifestyle

 Influence on pop culture